v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Kalanick took pleasure in hurting Green and Zimmer, and showed them no mercy.

-It was very surprising for me to learn that Travis treated his competitors like sworn enemies.
-In my day jobs, I've seen my employer disrespect its competitors, but I have never seen this level of intensity.
+It is surprising for me to learn that Travis treated his competitors like sworn enemies.
+In my day job, I've seen my coworkers disrespect and belittle competitors, but I have never seen company leaders go after a competitor publically and with this level of intensity.

-Uber hired spies to gather intelligence on Lyft executives and on driver initiatives.
+Uber also hired spies to gather intelligence on Lyft executives and on driver initiatives.

 > One Lyft executive grew so paranoid about being followed by Uber that he walked out onto his porch, lifted both middle fingers in the air and waved them around, sending a message to the spies he was absolutely sure were watching.